robinhood-suite/robinhood4/doc/robinhood.rst

 interface.
 The RobinHood development team cannot be expected to support them all.
-The backend plugin interface solves this by allowing anyone to implement support for their favourite storage technology and have RobinHood applications use them just as well as an officially supported backend.
+The backend plugin interface solves this by allowing anyone to implement support for their favourite storage technology and have RobinHood applications use them just as well as any officially supported backend.

 URI
 ---